#39. Behind the scenes of The Audiencers

 The final bullet-point benefit of subscription here is “1 free online OLY Be yoga class every 6 weeks, plus exclusive reduced offers”.

-To continuously develop their subscription offer and acquisition strategy, the ELLE team have been this collaboration with yoga company, OLY Be, which supports both companies in acquiring new customers and their offers.
+To continuously develop their subscription offer and acquisition strategy, the ELLE team have been testing this collaboration with yoga company, OLY Be, which supports both companies in acquiring new customers and advertising their offers.

 Any other unique subscriber benefits that you’ve seen or developed yourself?
 Send them over!